juliaatz/ShiftOperatorAlgebra/README.md

 - **ShiftOperator** is the class that defines the shift operator object
 - **ShiftOperatorTutorial** is a texted base tutorial that explaines how the shift operator class can be used.
+- **TimeVaryingNecessary** shows that a time varying factorisation is needed in accordance with lemma X.

 For installation and more language specific instructions, check the READMEs in the corresponding subdirectories.